mitre/heimdall2/libs/hdf-converters/src/converters-from-hdf/splunk/Schemas.md

 # Schemas

-Splunk2HDF has follows 3 schemas for importing data into Splunk.
+Splunk2HDF has the following 3 schemas for importing data into Splunk.

 ## Previewing Data Within Splunk